NVIDIA/GenerativeAIExamples/README.md

 This blueprint is for:

-- **IT engineers**: Engineers who want a quick start to set up a RAG solution for unstructured data with a path-to-production with the NVIDIA NIM.
+- **Developers**: Developers who want a quick start to set up a RAG solution for unstructured data with a path-to-production with the NVIDIA NIM.

 ## Software Components